Bhabani-cloud/Modifiers-Tools/README.md

 Either you can click on the Button or hold the shortcut key.

 **Update v3_3:** Sometimes the Shortcut Key does not work when I restart Blender, so I had to re-enable the addon to work.
 I fixed this by adding the force restart addon.
 So whenever I open up my Blender file, it forcibly re-enables itself.
 And you don't have to go over and over again inside the preferences to re-enable this addon.
-(I gave a warning guidance: "If Emulate 3 Button fails at startup, open Preferences once." and re-enable the addon by the user.<<although I fixed this>>)
+(I gave a warning guidance: "If Emulate 3 Button fails at startup, open Preferences once." and re-enable the addon by the user.'although I fixed this')

 ### Toggle Modifier + Shading
 This lets you smooth out shading while you are in subdivision mode and flat out when not in subdivision mode.